Isaac Wolfe Bernheim

 “The Philanthropist”

-In 1888, with the brand growing in popularity, the brothers relocated their operations to Louisville, a major hub located on the Ohio River, simplifying their distribution strategy with a waterway.
+In 1888, with the brand growing in popularity, the brothers relocated their operations to Louisville, a major hub located on the Ohio River, simplifying their distribution strategy with an available waterway.
 Marni Davis, author of the 2012 book “Jews and Booze: Becoming American in the Age of Prohibition,” has noted that at the turn of the 20th century, Jews, who made up only 3 percent of Louisville’s population, “made up 25 percent of [its] whiskey distillers, rectifiers [blenders], and wholesalers.”

 Contributed By Brad Martens, Columbia, Missouri